Covid 19 coronavirus: Light relief? Truckies say they can use public toilets; service stations say 'no'

 "A lot of drivers work away all week, not getting home every day.
 Not all drivers get to stay in motels or hotels, a lot stay in their trucks.

-"Every human being is entitled to the basic essentials in life and one of the is being able to go to the toilet.
-Nobody wants to be going out onto the side of the road and having a crap, especially during the day.
+"Every human being is entitled to the basic essentials in life and one of them is being able to go to the toilet.
+Nobody wants to be going out on to the side of the road and having a crap, especially during the day.

-"It's making drivers feel like third world citizens in our own country and that's why drivers are getting upset."
+"It's making drivers feel like third-world citizens in our own country and that's why drivers are getting upset."

-She'd had about three experienced truck drivers - "big, burly blokes" - break down in tears at confusion over the issue.
+She'd had about three experienced truck drivers - "big, burly blokes" - break down in tears over the stress and strain of what's happening.

+There was also strain on smaller transport companies whose services were no longer needed due to the number of companies which have closed due to level 4 alert.

-She said while news of an about-turn by councils and service stations, it still didn't address the issue of them getting coffee or hot food.
+Neustroski said despite news of an about-turn by councils and service stations, it still didn't address the issue of them getting coffee or hot food.

-Neustroski said linehaul - or long distance - truck drivers lived out of their trucks; sleeping in them overnight and relying on showers at the depots of the companies going to and using rest rooms at service stations along their journey.
+She said linehaul - or long-distance - truck drivers lived out of their trucks; sleeping in them overnight and relying on showers at the depots of the companies they went to and using rest rooms at service stations along their journey.

-Closing off access denied them the basic human right of sleeping, eating and relieving themselves.
+Closing off access denied them the basic human right of eating and relieving themselves and contributed to fatigue.

 Napier truck driver Andrew Landy said it was a horrible situation.